-Whether your curls are feeling dry or your highlights are looking a little dull, a hair mask can very well be the solution — they restore moisture and softness and even brightness to your locks, often in a matter of minutes.
-Consider a skin-care analogy: If daily conditioner is akin to your lightweight body lotions, hair masks are more of a body butter, explains Ash Fritzler, master stylist at the Bird House salon, “like a richer version of your regular lotion.”
-And they’re recommended for everyone, regardless of hair type.
-“Hair masks are key to healthy hair, no matter the texture,” says celebrity stylist Danielle Priano, whose clients include Hailey Bieber and Jennifer Lopez.
+Whether your curls are feeling dry or your highlights are looking a little dull, a hair mask can very well be the solution — they restore moisture, softness and even brightness to your locks, often in a matter of minutes.
+Consider a skin-care analogy: If daily conditioner is akin to your lightweight body lotions, hair masks are more of a body butter, explains Ash Fritzler, master stylist at the Bird House salon.
+And stylist Danielle Priano, whose clients include Hailey Bieber and Jennifer Lopez, believes “hair masks are key to healthy hair, no matter the texture.”

-To find the best masks for all kinds of hair types (at all kinds of price points), we talked to 14 experts, including salon owners and stylists.
-Although, according to Shirley Hagel, an advanced creative stylist at Parlor Hair Salon, “hair type” isn’t always the most important guiding factor in this context.
+Although, according to Shirley Hagel, an advanced creative stylist at Parlor Hair Salon, hair type isn’t always the most important guiding factor in this context.
 “For me, choosing a mask isn’t so much about whether hair is thick or thin,” she says.
-Rather, her most important consideration is “what the hair needs” — whether that be hydration, damage-repair, nutrient replenishment, etc. And before we dive into the specific brands that Hagel and our other experts turn to for those varying needs, here is some general advice that emerged from the group: Aim to use a mask about one to two times a week (in place of your usual conditioner), leave it on for about 10 to 15 minutes, and rinse with cold water to enhance shine.
+Rather, her most important consideration is what the hair needs — whether that be hydration, damage repair, or nutrient replenishment.
+To find the best masks for all kinds of hair types (at all kinds of price points), I talked to 12 experts, including salon owners and stylists.
+And before we dive into the specific brands that our experts turn to for those varying needs, here is some general advice that emerged from the group: Aim to use a mask about one to two times a week (in place of your usual conditioner), leave it on for about 10 to 15 minutes, and rinse with cold water to enhance shine.